 Whether and How: Who determines the future of CRISPR?
 Numerous voices and values will influence the future of CRISPR.
 National regulatory processes, international protocols and public perspectives will play a role in determining not only what technologies are available, but also whether they are accepted and utilized.
 CRISPR may even require new modes of engagement and decision-making.
 This panel will explore the roles of science and values in decision-making, as well as who gets to determine the future of CRISPR, and how.

 Where to from Here?: Closing reflections on CRISPR, science, and society CRISPRcon 2017 is just the beginning.
 What have we learned and what should we bring back to our respective institutions, industries and communities?
 What are the next steps in the evolution of CRISPR and in the public dialogue around it?
 What is the individual obligation to carry the conversation forward?
 This closing panel will reflect on where we’ve been and where we should go in the discourse on CRISPR, science and society.

-CRISPRcon is being organized by a steering committee of individuals from the scientific community, industry and academia.
-Program development has been facilitated by the Keystone Policy Center.
+CRISPRcon was organized by a steering committee of individuals from the scientific community, industry and academia.
+Program development was facilitated by the Keystone Policy Center.

 Axel Bouchon, Bayer

 Melanie Cantarutti, UC Berkeley